Daniel-Klos/PIC-FLIP-Fluid/README.md

 -   Press f to switch between velocity rendering and diffusion rendering
 -   Press q to exit the simulation

-This implementation includes vorticity confinement.
+This implementation also includes vorticity confinement.

 The simulation is able to run 30k particles at around 80 fps, as you can see in the pictures below.